 Better energy

-When's the right time to install solar battery in your solar system?
+When's the right time to install solar & battery?

 With the Australian Energy Council reporting that nearly 15% of the country's households have already installed solar panels on their roofs, it's clear that the Australian Solar Revolution has already begun.
 That's more than 1.6 million homes enjoying the benefits of producing their own solar energy, reducing both their carbon footprint and their electricity bills.